MithrilJS/mithril.js/docs/installation.md

 #### Step by step

-For production-level projects, the recommended way of installing Mithril is to use npm.
+For production-level projects, the recommended way of installing Mithril.js is to use npm.

 npm is the default package manager that is bundled w/ Node.js.
 It is widely used as the package manager for both client-side and server-side libraries in the JavaScript ecosystem.
 Download and install [Node](https://nodejs.org); npm is bundled with that and installed alongside it.

-To use Mithril via npm, go to your project folder, and run `npm init --yes` from the command line.
+To use Mithril.js via npm, go to your project folder, and run `npm init --yes` from the command line.
 This will create a file called `package.json`.

 ```bash
 npm init --yes
 # creates a file called package.json
 ```

-Then, to install Mithril, run:
+Then, to install Mithril.js, run:

 ```bash
 npm install mithril --save